enxhimerkaj/Portfolio/ai-support-ticket-system/README.md

-My personal p# AI Support Ticket System
+My personal AI Support Ticket System

 This project is a machine learning-based web application that classifies IT support tickets by category and urgency.